JeremyFenwick/jf.github.io/_posts/2025-03-02-Writing-Clean-Network-Parsing.markdown

 ```
 The way spans and consumed interact makes this very elegant to read and write relative to other approaches i've tried.

 We can accomplish something similar in go with references.
-This is code that encodes a http response header whilst avoiding generating too many unwanted allocations
+This is code that encodes a http response header whilst avoiding generating too many unwanted allocations.
+Because we are using slices we don't get the nice safety properties as we did with C# but the result still works

 ```golang
 // Encode - turn the response into a byte array